auth0-samples/auth0-react-samples/03-Calling-an-API/README.md

 ## Set up a new API

-Visit [React Calling an API](https://auth0.com/docs/quickstart/spa/react/03-calling-an-api), for more complete documentation.
+More complete documentation is available at [React Calling an API](https://auth0.com/docs/quickstart/spa/react/03-calling-an-api).

 From the Auth0 dashboard, select the APIs section and select "Create API".
 * Add a name for the API. `A friendly name for the API.`